VIGNOBLES PAEFFGEN

 March 2024

+The winter was permanently wet and relatively mild - we had no frost days.
 Our meadows were regularly flooded.
 The suckler cow herd was fed for a long time on the higher meadows with hay from the previous summer.
+Although our supplies are depleted, they are certainly sufficient.

 We finished pruning the vines at the beginning of March.
 The first vines are now sprouting.
 The first orchids are already in bloom and various trees are already turning green.
+Everything is starting a little earlier.

 Weeds are very strong this year.
 Many annual weeds have not frozen.
 As a result, the mild winters are turning various annual plants into perennials.
+Due to the wet conditions, we can only start mechanical weed control very late.
+We now have some catching up to do.

 Various insects remained active over the winter and are now immediately present in large numbers as temperatures rise.